-The Council's performance against these outcomes over the last two terms of Council is detailed below.
+The Council's performance against these outcomes since teh 2014-2015 financial year of Council is detailed below.

 Outcome 1: A balanced budget

 The Council's services and programs, including depreciation of infrastructure and assets, are fully funded and the costs are shared equitably between current and future ratepayers.